CURENT/andes/docs/source/modeling.rst

         self.dv = Derivative(self.v, tex_name='dV/dt', info='Finite difference of bus voltage')

-The we retrieve the coefficient to convert power from machine base to system base using ``ConstService``, given by Sb / Sn.
+Then, we retrieve the coefficient to convert power from machine base to system base using ``ConstService``, given by Sb / Sn.
 This is needed for input mode 3, electric power in machine base.